 Whenever you discover you’re bleeding, it gets your attention.
-And it’s often easy to find the source of the blood.
-But when it’s rectal bleeding, the source isn’t so easy to pinpoint.
-And this can make anyone worry.
-So what are the most likely sources of rectal bleeding?
+It’s usually easy to find the source of the blood, but when it’s coming from your rectum, the origin isn’t as easy to pinpoint.
+That’s enough to make anyone worry.
+So, what are the most likely sources of rectal bleeding?

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Colorectal surgeon Massarat Zutshi, MD, discusses likely causes of rectal bleeding and what your next steps should be if it happens to you.

 Rectal bleeding can happen for many reasons, the vast majority of which are benign.
 The following steps will help you determine if you need to be in contact with a doctor.

 Your first task: Determine if you’re actually bleeding.

 Before worrying too much about what you’re seeing in the toilet or on your toilet paper, think carefully about what you’ve consumed in the recent past.
 There are several foods and medications that can alter the color of your stool.